BenZLiu/bencodetest/README.md

 This project is using Spring boot, MongoDB, Java 7+, crawler4j, AngularJS, Jasmine, Spring webservice, Maven, JUnist, EasyMock.

+Please import as a Maven project from Eclipse.

 Please make sure have MongoDB installed in your env.

 Please change the MongoDB in application.properties under resources folder.